hiromaily/go-plugin/README.md

 # go-plugin
-plugin
+How to use Golang [plugin](https://golang.org/pkg/plugin/)

 ## Note
-On mac with go version 1.8, error occur `-buildmode=plugin not supported on darwin/amd64` after building.
+On mac with go version 1.8, error occurs `-buildmode=plugin not supported on darwin/amd64` after building.
 So it's needed to build and run on lunux environment.

 ## Installation
 ```